Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 	CONFIG_SMP_ENABLE=y
 	CONFIG_BT_RESERVE_DRAM=0x10000

-The `CONFIG_BT_ACL_CONNECTIONS` value can be increased to support more than one BLE client connection.
+>**Note:** The `CONFIG_BT_ACL_CONNECTIONS` value can be increased to support more than one BLE client connection.
+This value should match the `max_connections` value in the application manifest.

 The core features defined above build the core ESP32 BLE firmware, but not the client or server interfaces.
 To enable only BLE client functionality, additionally set the `CONFIG_GATTC_ENABLE` feature:

 	CONFIG_GATTC_ENABLE=y

-To enable only BLE server functionality, additionally set the `CONFIG_GATTS_ENABLE ` feature:
+To enable only BLE server functionality, additionally set the `CONFIG_GATTS_ENABLE` feature:

 	CONFIG_GATTS_ENABLE=y

 > **Note:** Because both a BLE client and server cannot be enabled on the same device, we recommend setting only the `CONFIG_GATTC_ENABLE` or `CONFIG_GATTS_ENABLE` feature, but not both.
 This will conserve memory and Flash.

+Once the sdkconfig file changes have been made, build the [scanner](../../../examples/network/ble/scanner) BLE app for the ESP32 platform:

+	cd $MODDABLE/examples/network/ble/scanner
+	mcconfig -d -m -p esp32

+<a id="geckoplatform"></a>
 ## BLE Apps on Blue Gecko Platform
-Building and deploying BLE apps on Gecko follow the same workflow outlined in our [Gecko developer documentation](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/devices/gecko/GeckoBuild.md).
-We recommend starting from the `soc-ibeacon` Simplicity Studio example project.
+Building and deploying BLE apps on Blue Gecko follow the same workflow outlined in our [Gecko developer documentation](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/devices/gecko/GeckoBuild.md).
+For BLE apps, we recommend starting from the `soc-ibeacon` Simplicity Studio example project.

+The [make.blue.mk](../../../tools/mcconfig/geck0/make.blue.mk) makefile includes variables that define the Gecko target platform, kit and part.
+The makefile is configured by default to build apps for the Blue Gecko [EFR32BG13P632F512GM48](https://www.silabs.com/products/wireless/bluetooth/blue-gecko-bluetooth-low-energy-socs/device.efr32bg13p632f512gm48) Bluetooth low energy chip mounted on the [BRD4104A](https://www.silabs.com/documents/login/reference-manuals/brd4104a-rm.pdf) 2.4 GHz 10 dBm Radio Board.
+To configure the build for a different Blue Gecko target, change the makefile `GECKO_BOARD`, `GECKO_PART`, `HWKIT` and `HWINC` accordingly.

+To build the [scanner](../../../examples/network/ble/scanner) BLE app `xs_gecko.a` archive for Blue Gecko:

+	cd $MODDABLE/examples/network/ble/scanner
+	mcconfig -d -m -p gecko/blue

+After building the BLE archive, the archive is linked to the native app hosted in Simplicity Studio.
 The `main()` native code function for a basic BLE client/server app can be reduced to the following:

 	void main(void)
 	{
 		initMcu();
 		initBoard();
 		initApp();

 		xs_setup();

-		while (1)
+		while (1) {
 			xs_loop();
+		}
 	}

 BLE apps require additional stack and heap.
 We've been able to run the Moddable BLE example apps using the following values: